 Information & advice

-SEND support in schools
+SEN support in schools

 This guide is here to help you understand the support available in schools and how to ensure your child receives the support they need.

-What is SEND support in schools?
+What is SEN support in schools?

-It is also not just about academic needs; SEND support in schools also addresses social, emotional, and physical challenges.
+It is also not just about academic needs; SEN support in schools also addresses social, emotional, and physical challenges.
 The goal is to ensure that every child, regardless of their challenges, can access an inclusive and nurturing education.

 Support is particularly crucial during key transitions, such as moving from nursery to primary school, to ensure children feel supported and ready for their new educational setting.

-SEND support in primary schools (ages 4-11)
+SEN support in primary schools (ages 4-11)

 What to expect: